sidart/bizdom/_posts/2020-04-10-making-of-tea-capitalism-culture-and-more.md

 Americans didn’t like this (high taxed Tea via EIC) and protested in the form of the Boston Tea Party.
 All this led to their Declaration of Independence in 1776.
 For many decades they continued to HATE tea (teated as symbol of British arrogance) and adopted Coffee and Coke as their remedy.

 ### Cutural Changes
-Meanwhile, English demand for tea was growing rapidly.
-A lot of books were been written on ‘Etiquette and Good Manners’ around these tea habits.
-Tea parties were been organised in the home along with cakes, bread, and biscuits.
+At the same time, the demand for tea was growing rapidly.
+‘Etiquette and Good Manners’ books were written on how to drink tea, recipes for cakes, bread, and biscuits and tea parties were held in people's homes.
+People held tea parties in their homes, serving cakes, bread, and biscuits.

 A new form of Biscuit, originally called Tea Biscuits, was developed in the 17th cent.
 The most famous of this type will be the Marie biscuit created by the London bakery Peek Freans in 1874 to commemorate the marriage of Maria Alexandrovna of Russia to the Duke of Edinburgh.